mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/ObjectsareMutable.rst

 Now that we have a function that can help us with finding the greatest common divisor, we can use that to implement a fraction method called ``simplify``.
-We will ask the fraction "to put itself in lowest terms".
+We will ask the fraction "to create a new instance of itself in lowest terms".

 The ``simplify`` method will pass the numerator and the denominator to the ``gcd`` function to find the greatest common divisor.
-It will then modify itself by dividing its ``num`` and its ``den`` by that value.
+It will then make a new Fraction by dividing its ``num`` and its ``den`` by that value.

 .. activecode:: fractions_simplify